easel/file-uploader/readme.md

 ### <a href="http://valums.com/files/2010/file-uploader/demo.htm">Demo</a> [Donate][donation_link] ###

 ### Features ###
+* multiple file select
-* multiple file select, progress-bar in FF, Chrome, Safari
+* progress-bar in FF, Chrome, Safari
+* progress-bar in all browsers using server-side progress monitoring
 * drag-and-drop file select in FF, Chrome
 * uploads are cancellable
 * no external dependencies
 * doesn't use Flash
 * fully working with https
 * keyboard support in FF, Chrome, Safari
-* tested in IE7,8; Firefox 3,3.6,4; Safari4,5; Chrome; Opera10.60;
+* tested in IE6,7,8; Firefox 3,3.6,4; Safari4,5; Chrome; Opera10.60;

 ### License ###
 This plugin is open sourced under <a href="http://www.gnu.org/licenses/gpl-2.0.html">GNU GPL 2</a> or later.